n00b110/project_assignment_4/README.md

 ## Project Overview

-General-purpose AI systems often produce answers that are too broad or inconsistent for specific academic subjects.
-In operating systems education, students benefit from answers that are structured, technically relevant, and aligned with core concepts such as deadlock, process scheduling, synchronization, paging, and memory management.
+General-purpose AI tools can give answers that are too broad or inconsistent for technical academic subjects.
+In operating systems, students need answers that are clearer, more structured, and more connected to course concepts such as deadlock, scheduling, synchronization, paging, memory management, and process behavior.

-This project addresses that problem by building a domain-adapted AI assistant for operating systems question answering.
-Instead of relying only on a general-purpose model, the system combines retrieval support, domain adaptation, and an application workflow so that answers are more focused and useful in the target domain.
+This project addresses that problem by adapting an AI assistant to the operating systems domain.
+The system uses domain-focused data and model adaptation so that the final responses are more useful for students studying operating systems topics.

 ## Problem Statement

-The project aims to improve the quality of AI-generated responses for operating systems questions by integrating:
+The goal of this project is to improve the quality of AI-generated answers for operating systems questions by building a domain-adapted question-answering system.
+Instead of using only a general model, the project applies fine-tuning and application integration so that answers are more domain-specific, consistent, and easier to understand.
-- an operating systems knowledge source,
-- preprocessing and retrieval support,
-- domain adaptation through LoRA fine-tuning,
-- an AI agent reasoning layer,
-- a backend/frontend application interface,
-- Snowflake integration for structured data access,
-- evaluation and monitoring support,
-- reproducibility and setup documentation.

-## Final System Pipeline
+## System Pipeline

-Instruction Dataset → Preprocessing / Knowledge Construction → Retrieval and Embeddings → LoRA-Adapted Model → AI Agent Reasoning Layer → FastAPI Backend → Streamlit Frontend → Evaluation, Monitoring, and Snowflake Support
+Instruction Dataset → LoRA Fine-Tuning → Adapted Model → FastAPI Backend → Streamlit Frontend → Evaluation and Monitoring

 ## Main Features

 - Streamlit frontend for user interaction
 - FastAPI backend for request handling
-- Instruction-style operating systems dataset
+- Operating systems instruction dataset
-- Data ingestion and preprocessing support
-- Retrieval pipeline and embedding-based context support
 - Domain adaptation using LoRA fine-tuning
-- AI agent reasoning and tool orchestration
-- Snowflake integration for structured data access
-- Evaluation scripts and response testing support
+- Evaluation support
 - Monitoring support
-- Reproducibility and setup files
+- Reproducibility through organized setup and documentation

-## Domain Task

-The system is designed to answer operating systems questions with clearer, more structured, and more domain-relevant explanations.
-It focuses on reducing generic answers and improving consistency for technical educational questions.

-Example domain topics include:
-- deadlock
-- process scheduling
-- synchronization
-- memory management
-- paging
-- resource allocation

 ## Dataset

-The project uses an instruction-style operating systems dataset stored in:
+The project uses an instruction-style dataset stored in:

 - `dataset/instructions.json`

-The dataset follows an instruction-based format with fields such as:
-- instruction
-- input
-- output

-The dataset is used for domain adaptation and supports operating systems question-answering behavior in the final system.
+The dataset is focused on operating systems question-answer examples and is used to adapt the model toward more domain-specific responses.

-## Data Ingestion and Preprocessing

-The system includes preprocessing and knowledge construction support for preparing operating systems content for downstream use.
-These components help clean, structure, and organize the domain information before it is used in retrieval or adaptation workflows.

-Typical preprocessing responsibilities include:
-- formatting data into instruction style
-- organizing knowledge for retrieval
-- preparing content for embeddings
-- supporting domain-specific question-answer tasks

-## Retrieval and Embedding Support

-The project includes a retrieval pipeline that supports searching relevant operating systems content when additional context is needed.
-Embedding-based retrieval helps the system locate useful domain information and improve the relevance of generated responses.

-This retrieval workflow is integrated into the overall application so that the system can combine model generation with retrieved context.

 ## Adaptation Method